ja2-stracciatella/ja2-stracciatella.github.io/how-to-run.md

    - `%USERPROFILE%\Documents\JA2\ja2.ini` on Windows.
    - `~/.ja2/ja2.ini` on Linux, BSD or OS X.

 4. Edit the configuration file and set parameter data_dir to point on the directory where the original game was installed on step 1.
+You have to use the path to the directory that **contains** the directory called “Data”.
+Do not use the path to the “Data” directory.
 For example:

    - `D:\games\ja2\` on Windows.
    - `/home/user/games/ja2-installed` on Linux, BSD or OS X.